icaroafoliveira/Macros_MRI_QA_phantom_ACR/README.md

 Contributions are welcome.
 Please open issues for bugs or feature requests.
 Pull requests should include a short description and, when appropriate, test data.

 ---

 # TODO
-- tradução para inglês
-- escrever o passo a passo
 - corrigir bugs
+- revisão

-Created by Gabriel Branco, Victor H. Celoni and Ícaro Oliveira
+Created by Gabriel Branco, Victor H. Celoni, Pedro Cayres and Ícaro Oliveira